Find out how to complain about the service you've received from HM Revenue and Customs (HMRC) and what happens if you do.

 - unreasonable delays

-- how HMRC staff has treated you
+- how we’ve treated you

 How to complain

-When you make a complaint HMRC will:
+When you complain HMRC will:

 - handle your complaint confidentially and investigate the issues thoroughly

 - give you the name and contact details of the person who’s dealing with your complaint

 - keep you informed of the progress of your complaint